pkicsiny/lhc_machine_induced_background/README.md

 - group: Tof_q <br>
 - datasets: dXrY, where X is the TEPX disc ID ((-4)-4) and Y is the TEPX ring ID (1-5) <br>

+Each dataset consists of rows of size 2, containing time of flight [ns] - charge [GeV or e-] pairs. <br>
 The hdf5 files together with the standard ROOT simulation outputs are located on lxplus EOS at: <br>
 `/eos/cms/store/group/dpg_bril/comm_bril/phase2-sim`